Smartphones and tablets -- PC giant Lenovo's next frontier

-The Thinkpad maker has successfully grabbed market share from rivals such as Dell Inc DELL.O and Acer Inc (2353.TW).
-Technology research firm Gartner says it has already overtaken market leader Hewlett Packard Co (HPQ.N) in PC shipments and rival research firm IDC ranks it a close second.
+The Thinkpad maker has successfully grabbed market share from rivals such as Dell Inc and Acer Inc. Technology research firm Gartner says it has already overtaken market leader Hewlett Packard Co in PC shipments and rival research firm IDC ranks it a close second.

 However, with the traditional PC sector's long-term future uncertain, Lenovo has forayed recently into the mobile computing business and is ploughing resources there.